 How does the day-to-day role of sales development representatives shift with AI?

-It shifts from grinding to "piloting."
+AI transforms the role from grinding to "piloting."
 When AI handles the time-consuming work—like lead generation, enrichment, and segmentation—while salespeople step in only when it matters most: for complex problem-solving, navigating nuanced sales conversations, and closing deals.
 The goal is to establish an AI-assisted workflow in which AI manages volume and human reps manage relationships.

 What is the best way to structure the collaboration between AI agents and human reps?